EngineMachiner/bitEye/README.md

 # bitEye
 bitEye is a library and tool to preview RandomMovies and BGAnimations when creating simfiles or charts in OutFox and StepMania 5+.

+bitEye has been tested through from StepMania 5.0.12 to 5.3 / OutFox.

 https://user-images.githubusercontent.com/15896027/213898537-2c43ed29-0e4f-40b9-8ab4-c883ab724bf8.mp4

 ## How to use